 Includes Human Tissue and Cellular and Tissue-Based Product (HCT/P) Deviation Reporting

-To facilitate reporting, FDA has developed a standardized reporting format that may be used to submit electronically or in paper form by mail.
+Reports should be submitted using FDA Form 3486.
+The report may be submitted electronically to CBER or in paper form by mail.
 Instructions on completing the form are available.
-Included in the instructions as attachments are (1) a list of biological product deviation codes; (2) a list of blood product codes; and (3) a list of non-blood product codes, to include allergenics, derivatives, in-vitro diagnostics, therapeutics, vaccines, and HCT/Ps.
+There are links below for the list of biological product deviation reporting and HCT/P deviation reporting codes; the list of blood product codes; and the list of non-blood product codes, to include allergenics, derivatives, in-vitro diagnostics, therapeutics, vaccines, and HCT/Ps.
 The biological product deviation codes are used to categorize the deviation or unexpected event.
 The use of these codes will assist the FDA in analyzing the data submitted and streamline the trend analysis process.
 The product codes are used to identify the product(s) affected.
-It is recommended that you print the attachments and have them available when completing the form.

 Food and Drug Administration

 Silver Spring, MD 20993-0002

 Biological product deviations reports required by 21 CFR 600.14, involving a therapeutic product regulated by the Center for Drugs Evaluation and Research should be sent to: